Feel the wind in your hair and the pedals at your feet while you roll safely through the city.

-Being aware of your surroundings when travelling round the city will contribute to a pleasant and safe experience as you share the roads and paths with other pedestrians, motorists and bike riders.
+When travelling around the city, be aware of your surroundings as you share the roads and paths with other pedestrians, motorists and bike riders.

-- Bike riders of all abilities use the roads and bikeways in the city.
-Use them with care and stick to the left to allow other cyclists to overtake.
+- Stick to the left to allow other cyclists to overtake.

-- Signal your intentions to let others around you know your actions.
+- Signal your movements with your hands to let people around you know your actions.